Custom Tours - Whale Watching - Private Boat Charters

-- Also offering private Day Tours in our Hummer - Winery Tours, Back Roads, Sightseeing
+- Day Land Tours - Winery Tours, Back Roads, Sightseeing

 Only you and your guests will be on board to sail on your schedule.
 Individual seating with back support for 6 passengers provides optimum comfort.
 Designed and built in France the Medline III is actually approved for 8 persons for the open ocean in the "Offshore Design Category B" of the ERCD, and 15 passengers for at sea but close to shore in the "Inshore Design Category C"